Search

 • Empty containers may contain hazardous residue.
 Store separately.
 Keep closed.

 • Store containers at a convenient height for handling, below eye level if possible.
-High shelving increases the risk of dropping containers and the severity of container damage, personal injury and/or exposure if a fall occurs.
+High shelving increases the risk of dropping containers and the severity of container damage, personal injury or exposure if a fall occurs.

 • Ensure that appropriate fire-fighting and spill clean-up equipment is readily available.